jfaure/Irie-lang/docs/tutorial.md

   _       => False -- '_' matches unconditionally

 ```

-due to the use of '_' the inferred domain for this function is every single label possible, so it's good practice to either not use the unconditional pattern match '_' or give a restricted type annotation.
+due to the use of '_' the inferred domain for this function is every single label imaginable, so it's good practice to either not use the unconditional pattern match '_' or give a restricted type annotation.

 ## Product types

 ```
 -- Optional type alias
 Rectangle = { x : Nat , y : Nat }